 When a liquid chemical leaks into the ground, it enters the soil and groundwater.
 Once in groundwater, the chemical has the potential to move along with the groundwater.
 As this process unfolds, and depending on its volatility, some of the released chemical turns into a vapor and enters the space of dry soil between the groundwater surface and the ground surface.
 At the ground surface, the vapor can enter buildings causing a buildup of chemical vapors.

 Vapors primarily enter through openings in the building foundation or basement walls such as cracks in the concrete slab, gaps around utility lines, and sumps.
 It also is possible for vapors to pass through concrete, which is naturally porous.
 In their vapor form, contaminants like gasoline, tetrachloroethylene (PCE), and other volatile organic compounds (VOCs) can be inhaled, thereby posing immediate or long-term health risks.

-After explaining what a vapor is and what intrusion is all about, we got back to the subject of the county letter.
+After explaining what vapor is and what intrusion is all about, we got back to the subject of the county's letter.
 I explained, “The letter is warning you that a groundwater plume contaminated with PCE may have moved under your property and the PCE vapor from the plume may be causing a vapor intrusion health risk.”